cpfaff/rtematres/README.md

 ```

-## Version 0.2 will introduce more convenience (not on CRAN yet)
+## Version 0.2

+Will offer more convenience but is not on CRAN yet.This functions take strings
-This functions take strings as input only for the tasks you like to perform on
+as input only for the tasks you like to perform on
 them.
 This makes it easier to exploit the vocabulary as you do not have to
 convert the term into an id in dorder to use the base api functions.